 Treatment is really only supportive care - for example Tylenol for fever.
-Most cases are mild and should be taken care of by staying at home (in fact you must self-isolate at home if you have symptoms of a cold - only leave to go to emergency).
+Most cases are mild and should be taken care of by staying at home (in fact you must self-isolate at home if you have symptoms of a cold - only leave to go to seek medical care).
 You should seek medical help if you develop shortness of breath as breathing is important to life.
 If you are having pressure in your chest that gets worse when you do effort - you should go to the emergency room.
 Just because there is COVID-19 does not mean that people cannot get heart attacks!
 If you are an essential worker or you live in a retirement home or long term care residence you must get tested promptly if you have any symptoms of a cold, if you are at risk of progressing to serious illness (see the public health website for your area to see if you should get tested), you should also get tested, otherwise we are not testing.
 If you are uncertain if you have symptoms of COVID-19 - please go to the self assessment tool found on the covid-19.ontario.ca website.

 To get tested - call the following numbers for an appointment depending on where you live: